RusanovE/ChessTournamentBot/ChessTournamentBot/HELP.md

 Feel free to explore and enjoy the chess tournament registration bot!
 If you have any questions or encounter issues, use the `/help` command to get assistance.

+The bot was available when I had my own server under the username @tournament_chess_bot.
+Now, the bot is usually inactive, or I run it locally on my machine.

 ### Reference Documentation
 For further reference, please consider the following sections: